 One little thing…even in early October there were still crowds.
 I can’t imagine how busy it gets during the summer.

-If this didn’t convince you to visit Zadar and its surroundings, I give up.
+I hope my guide to 11 best things to do in Zadar convinced you to visit this charming place and its surroundings.
 Croatia and especially The Dalmatian Coast is really full of life, magic and nature so don’t hesitate to book the tickets.